MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

   -  Collect feedback workflow
   -  Collect signature workflow
   -  Three-state workflows
-- SharePoint Server 2013 Designer (SPD) workflows
 - List library workflows and content-type workflows (not site workflows)
 - Workflow definitions and associations (not workflow history data)

 >[!Note]
-> Workflows created with SharePoint Server 2013 are currently not supported.
+> Workflows created with  SharePoint Server Designer 2013 or SharePoint Server 2013 are currently not supported.

 ## How does it work?